harness/developer-hub/kb/platform/harness-platform-faqs.md

 While configuring the delegate proxy , many times we specify the Proxy Host IP and not the PROXY_HOST.
 We always recommend to have the PROXY_HOST and not IP as in case your IP changes to a new IP , your delegate will start to fail causing issues.

-### How to Avoid Hitting the GitHub API Rate Limit When Using Multiple Templates and Git-Stored Pipelines?
+### How do I avoid hitting the GitHub API rate limit when using multiple templates and Git-stored pipelines?

 To minimize GitHub calls from Harness, enabling the bi-directional git experience may significantly reduce the number of requests.